 And last but not least!
 Music lovers flock to Salzburg for a very, very, very good reason.

 Salzburg’s most famous resident is Mozart.
 We all know him.
 We’ve all heard his music.
 And he’s a gigantic reason why Salzburg receives so many annual tourists!
 If you’re interested in music, particularly classical, then pay a visit to Mozart’s Childhood Home or Mozart’s Geburtshaus.
 It’s a small museum so wandering through the rooms won’t eat too much of your time.
 Some cool items on display include letters and Mozart’s childhood violin.

 I’ll be honest, Salzburg is a bit “over the top” when it comes to the world renowned composer.
 I don’t think I’ve ever see so many Mozart dolls, candies, postcards, etc. in my life.
 You can even find him holding a selfie stick in souvenir shop windows!

 Honestly, I loved Salzburg and want to come back again.
 Salzburg is one of those destinations where you can roam the streets, shop, pop into random museums, and discover a fun beer garden (my favorite was Augstinerbrau!).
 You don’t need to kill yourself with research or set a specific plan.
 You can simply enjoy the musical atmosphere.
 Have fun!

 Are you visiting Salzburg in the near future?
 Did you enjoy your trip?
-What suggestions would you give fellow travelers?
-Finally, if you want more information on travel to Austria, make sure to read my posts on Vienna and Grünau im Almtal.
+What suggestions add to this guide to Salzburg Austria?
+Finally, if you want more information on travel to Austria, make sure to read my post on why I fell in love with Vienna and Grünau im Almtal.
 And don’t forget your guide!